Inmate at DOC

 Yes.
 Inmates must submit a list of potential visitors to prison personnel.
 After prison personnel approve the list, only those individuals on the list may visit the inmate.

 The policies of the DOC

 prohibit an inmate from having contact with the direct victim(s) of the crime he or she committed.
 If you are a victim of crime and the inmate appears to be violating this policy, contact OVA at 1.800.563.6399 to report it.

 Yes.
 Inmates are permitted to send and receive mail.
 The prison pays for 10 one-ounce letters each month for each inmate.
 All outgoing mail must contain the inmate’s name and inmate number as part of the return address.
 All incoming mail is examined for contraband, including cash, personal checks, drugs, and weapons.
 Legal mail sent to the inmate is opened in front of the inmate and examined by a correctional officer for contraband.
 If you are receiving mail from an inmate that you do not want to be receiving, please call OVA at 1.800.563.6399 and staff will discuss options with you.

-Do inmates have access to the Internet or computers?
+Do inmates have access to the internet or computers?

-Inmates in state correctional institutions do not have access to the Internet.
+Inmates in state correctional institutions do not have access to the internet.
 However, they do have access to computers through computer education classes and some work programs within the prison that require use of a computer.

 Can inmates work while they are incarcerated?

 Yes.
-On average, inmates can make between 19 cents and 51 cents an hour.
+On average, inmates can make between 19 to 51 cents an hour.
 The skill level needed to perform the job determines the exact pay.
 If inmates are not medically able to work or if there are no educational assignments available, they receive an allowance equal to 20 hours of work compensation per week.